yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_jaeger.md

 description: "This guide explains how to setup Tyk Gateway with OpenTelemetry and Jager to enhance API Observability"
 ---

-This comprehensive guide offers a detailed, step-by-step walkthrough for configuring Tyk Gateway with OpenTelemetry and [Jaeger](https://www.jaegertracing.io/) to significantly improve API observability.
+This quick start guide offers a detailed, step-by-step walkthrough for configuring Tyk Gateway OSS with OpenTelemetry and [Jaeger](https://www.jaegertracing.io/) to significantly improve API observability.
 We will cover the installation of essential components, their configuration, and the process of ensuring seamless integration.

 Let's get started with deploying Tyk using [Docker]({{< ref "otel_jaeger" >}}#deploying-tyk-gateway-and-jaeger-on-docker).
 Further instructions for [Kubernetes]({{< ref "otel_jaeger" >}}#deploying-tyk-gateway-and-jaeger-on-kubernetes) deployment are detailed below.